 - If you have already commenced studying online or in transnational education programs and do not have a student visa, we encourage you to apply for a student visa now.

-- If you already hold a student visa, online study or transnational education undertaken outside of Australia due to COVID-19 can count towards the Australian study requirement for a post-study work visa.
+- If you already hold a student visa, online study or transnational education already completed outside of Australia due to COVID-19 may still count towards the Australian study requirement for a post-study work visa.